cainmagi/MDNT/README.md

 1. Update the tests (`demo-AEConvTied`, `demo-AEConv1DTied`) for tied convolutional (`Conv2DTied`, `Conv1DTied`) layers.
 2. Add tensorboard logger for `demo-AEdense`.
+3. Enable `demo-ResTranspose` to work on the test for dropout methods.

 ### @ 06/09/2019